 A reader's comment: "I consider today's radical feminists, not true feminists.
 Misandry pretending to be feminists.
 I still consider myself a feminist.
 I am for equality.
 I do not like for the misandry to take over what feminism meant, I can't stand these fake feminists that tear at men and women alike.
 And this radical… Continue reading Why I am a Lovist – an Answer to a Reader

-While the two sexes of humanity are almost entirely the same – they have the same human feelings, emotions, aspirations, hopes, and need for love, they have the same mean IQ, and feel the same pain and suffering, in one respect the two sexes do differ: in all the things that directly result from their… Continue reading Feminism seems more than anything as a sexual orientation
+While the two sexes of humanity are almost entirely the same – they have the same human feelings, emotions, aspirations, hopes, and need for love, they have the same mean IQ, and feel the same human pain and suffering, at least in one respect the two sexes do differ: in all the things that directly… Continue reading Feminism seems more than anything as a sexual orientation

 In late 2017 several women shared on social media descriptions of sexual assaults they had undergone.
 Others wrote just a chilling pair of words that were to become a hashtag: me too.
 Many others joined and wrote the words, and tens of thousands expressed solidarity.
 For the first three weeks, there was a general uncertainty… Continue reading What Eventually Me Too Was and Is

 Equality, is equal human value.
 Women and men have equal human value.
 None is secondary to the other.
 However, the 19th century has created a rapture in the human condition.
 Some see it as a leap forward, today it's more common than before to regard that human earthquake as destructive, the truth is probably somewhere… Continue reading What is equality?

 In 2020 a book called I Hate Men came out in France and became a bestseller overnight.
 That same year a book calling for hatred of men and their complete exclusion was published, also becoming a bestseller, similarly to a book by a PhD from 2020 appearing in the UK called The Better Half where… Continue reading An open letter to an incredible woman